sagarghodake/OnlineBookStore_CoreProject/README.md

 # OnlineBookStore_CoreProject
 ------------------------------
+#Online_Book_Store
-Online Book store is an online web application where the customer can purchase books online.
-Through a web browser the customers can search for a book by its title or author, later can add to the shopping cart and finally purchase .
+Online Book store is a Desktop application where the customer can purchase books.
+Customers can search for a book by its title or author, later can add to the shopping cart, and purchase.
 The user can login using his account details or new customers can set up an account very quickly.
+#corejava #project #desktopapplications #javaproject #bookstore
 They should give the details of their name, contact number and shipping address.
 The online Book store project contains publishers, books, contacts.
 Users can select the book and purchase the book.